nombrekeff/eskema/README.md

 Fields accept a list of [Validators], these validators are in charge of validating a value against a condition.
 For example, checking if a value is of a certain type if they are formatted in some way or any other condition you might think of.

 **Eskema** offers a set of common Validators located in `lib/src/validators.dart`.
-You are not limited to only using these validators, custom ones can be created in a straightforward way.
+You are not limited to only using these validators, custom ones can be created very easily.

 Let's see how to create a validator to check if a string matches a pattern: